French77/doc-installation-guide/docs/timeshift.rst

 System snapshots
 ================

-Before you start using your operating system, we recommend you set up system snapshots.
-That way if anything goes wrong, you can simply restore your system from an earlier backup.
+Before you start using your operating system, set up system snapshots.
+Then if anything goes wrong, you can restore your system from an earlier backup.

-1. To set up system snapshots, launch :menuselection:`Menu --> Administration --> Timeshift`.
+1. Launch :menuselection:`Menu --> Administration --> Timeshift`.

-2. Select ``RSYNC`` (unless you chose ``btrfs`` instead of ``ext4`` for your filesystem during the installation) and click :guilabel:`Next`.
+2. Select ``RSYNC`` and click :guilabel:`Next`.

 .. figure:: images/timeshift-1.png
     :align: center